csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 CsoundApplication-release.apk file there.

-Then you will need to use a file browser that is actually on your device, such as AndropZip.
+Then you will need to use a file browser that is actually on your device, such as AndroZip.
 Browse to your Download directory, select the CsoundApplication-release.apk file, and you should be presented with a choice of actions.
 Select the Install action.
 The installer will ask for certain permissions, which you should give.